Schenkee/TryHackMe-Guides/Pickle_Rick/Pickle_Rick.md

 http://TARGET_IP/robots.txt
 ```
 ![Recon - Robots.png](./Images/Recond%20-%20Robots.png)
-This looks promising, possible a password to go with the found username.
+This looks promising, possibly a password to go with the found username.

 Navigate to the ```login.php``` page